Rahul-500/k3s-deployment-configs/README.md

     docker-buildx-plugin installs the Buildx plugin for Docker, providing additional features for building multi-platform images. docker-compose-plugin installs the Docker Compose CLI plugin, which extends Docker Compose functionality.

-2)  Pull the Docker Image of Prometheus from DockerHub
+2)Pull the Docker Image of Prometheus from DockerHub

    **`sudo docker build -p 9090:9090 prom/prometheus`**